christiskatsouris/Network-Analysis-R/README.md

 $$v_i = \sum_{ j \in N(i) } v_j = \sum A_{ij} v_j.$$

 Thus, we can see that the above definition of the eigenvector centrality implies that it depends on both the number of neighbours $|N(i)|$ and the quality of its connections $\mathbf{v}_j$, for $j \in N(i)$.

+To obtain Centrality measures from a graph we first need to obtain the adjacency matrix.
+Then, the centrality measures, which appear in the form of estimated vectrors for instance, can be calculated using either 'build-in' functions from R packages or by developing our own estimation procedure using a function.

 ```R